QI2lab/opm-processing-v2/README.md

 qi2lab OPM post-processing package v2.
 Data reading and writing using Tensorstore.
 Performs Numba-accelerated deskewing, downsampling, flatfield correction, and maximum Z projection operations.
 Additionally uses the BaSiCPy library to estimate illumination profiles.

 Deconvolution is planned, but will require GPU-accleration.
-Currently, this library uses highly parallelized CPU algorithms for all calculations.

 ## Installation